msolorio/project-ideas/readme.md

   - entering of quotes
   - random display of a quote
   - search by author, keyword, category

+### Completed
+- connect four
+- a grocery app
+	- keeps track of current grocery inventory
+	- automatically creates partitioned grocery lists by store
+	- integrates with online food shopping platforms
+	- allows a user to track trends in their spending and use
+		- generally or per item

 ## Toolkit
 <br/>Server Side: Node, Express, Mongoose, MongoDB, Passport